nqbao/pyetcdq/README.md

  * How to handle failures?
  * How to handle "round-robin" behavior?
- * How to cancel a task?
+ * How to cancel a task?: use process interupt
+ * Capacity-based worker
+ * Dependencis management (?)
+ * Task priorities
+ * Task retries
+ * Error handling

 ### References ###